ErikMichelson/codimd/docs/config/file.md

 The config file is named `config.json` and is located in the root directory of CodiMD.
 If the config file does not exist yet in your installation, run the setup script (`bin/setup`) or copy the file `config.json.example` to `config.json`.

 The configuration file must be a valid JSON file.
 Paths are specified as absolute ones or relative to CodiMD's root directory.
+In the config file there are three objects that represent the config for the respective environment ("production", "development" or "test").
+You need to add the config properties as child elements to the environment object.

 ## Node.JS runtime configuration